Our story.

 Despite a ten-year age gap, Charlie and Aram formed a strong friendship and Aram immediately took a lead in helping build ramps and run classes that summer in Ramallah, and has played a pivotal role in the skate-scene ever since.

-In 2019 Aram became SkatePal’s full time manager on the ground, organising classes, skatepark construction and leading the international volunteer program.
+In 2019 Aram, having completed a degree in Film & Media, became SkatePal’s full time manager on the ground, organising classes, skatepark construction and leading the international volunteer program.
+During the years that followed, the scene continued to grow with Aram and local skaters taking on more and more leadership of on the ground operations.

 In 2025, we are proud to partner with local organisations Skateboarding.ps (West Bank) and Gaza Skate Team (Gaza) and support them as they lead the Palestinian skate scene towards a sustainable future.
 Find out more here.